Adam Duvall Player Props: Red Sox vs. Cubs

 - The pitching staff for the Cubs has a collective 8.3 K/9, which ranks 23rd in MLB.

-- The Cubs have a 4.05 team ERA that ranks 12th across all league pitching staffs.
+- The Cubs have the 13th-ranked team ERA across all MLB pitching staffs (4.04).

-- Cubs pitchers combine to surrender the fifth-fewest home runs in baseball (94 total, one per game).
+- The Cubs give up the fifth-fewest home runs in baseball (95 total, one per game).

-- Stroman looks for his 10th victory when he gets the start for the Cubs, his 20th of the season.
-He is 9-6 with a 2.96 ERA and 98 strikeouts in 112 2/3 innings pitched.
+- Steele goes for his 10th victory when he gets the start for the Cubs, his 17th of the season.
+He is 9-2 with a 2.56 ERA and 81 strikeouts in 91 1/3 innings pitched.

-- The righty's most recent appearance was on Thursday, July 6 against the Milwaukee Brewers, when he went five innings, surrendering four earned runs while allowing four hits.
+- In his last outing on Thursday, July 6 against the Milwaukee Brewers, the lefty threw six innings, giving up three earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.